Date: November 1st, 2024

 Quick Facts:

-- 685 of 934 (73%) perpetrators had at least one interaction with police, either as a criminal charge or as a DV police encounter.
+- 73% of perpetrators in Shift’s November 2024 study had at least one interaction with police, either as a criminal charge or as a DV police encounter, prior to their charge in 2019.
 Of that 73%, 40% had extensive interactions and were well-known to police.

-- For 607 of 934 perpetrators (65%), their history of police interactions points to a clear upward trajectory culminating in a criminal charge involving domestic violence.
+- 64% of perpetrators in Shift’s November 2024 study had a history of police interactions, pointing to a clear upward trajectory culminating in a 2019 criminal charge involving domestic violence in 2019.

-- 249 of 934 (27%) perpetrators examined in the dataset had no interaction with police prior to their 2019 charge.
+- 27% of perpetrators in Shift’s November 2024 study had no interaction with police prior to their 2019 charge.